bluebird75/luaunit/README.md

 ### History

+#### Version 3.3 - in progress
+* assertTrue and assertFalse are now strict and only succeed with boolean
+* add assertEvalToTrue and assertEvalToFalse with previous assertTrue/False behavior of coercing before asserting

 #### Version 3.2 - 12.
 Jul 2016
 * distinguish between failures (failed assertion) and errors
 * add command-line option to stop on first error or failure